Drug replacement therapy comes full circle with nicotine-for-cannabis study

 A total of 127 participants were given placebo and nicotine patches while abstaining from cannabis, and a $300 incentive to keep them from consuming during the duration of the trial.
 On four occasions over a three-year period, they ceased cannabis use for 15 days and recorded their symptoms every 48 hours.
 Scientists measured what’s referred to as “negative affect” to determine whether nicotine could be helpful to reduce one’s withdrawal from cannabis and satiate cravings.

 Unfortunately for NIDA, which spent more than USD $1 million on the trial, the highly addictive substance didn’t provide them with the results they had hypothesized.
-In fact, the data showed that participants of the study who received the placebo patch were more successful in abstaining from cannabis and than those who received the nicotine patch.
+In fact, the data show that participants of the study who received the placebo patch were more successful in abstaining from cannabis and than those who received the nicotine patch.
 The study’s results found that, relative to the placebo patch, the nicotine patch did provide some novel relief from symptoms, but only on a day-to-day basis, and not over the entire course of the period of abstinence.
 At the same time, authors pointed out that some who used the nicotine patch experienced increased nausea, making them crave cannabis even more.

 Leave it to studies like this to remind to us to look into the motivation and the source of funding behind any and all academic research.